torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

           return 0;
   }

-Note that, at the time this callback gets called, the PCM stream has been already suspended via its own PM ops calling :c:func:`snd_pcm_suspend_all()` internally.
+Analte that, at the time this callback gets called, the PCM stream has been already suspended via its own PM ops calling :c:func:`snd_pcm_suspend_all()` internally.

-OK, we have all callbacks now.
+OK, we have all callbacks analw.
 Let's set them up.
 In the initialization of the card, make sure that you can get the chip data from the card instance, typically via ``private_data`` field, in case you created the chip data individually::